zecarlos94/pvsio-web/src/client/app/widgets/car/documentation/tutorials_jsdoc/Arcade/Arcade.md

 <img src="/Users/zecarlos/Desktop/pvsio-web/src/client/app/widgets/car/documentation/tutorials_jsdoc/img/selectSpritesheetImages.png" alt="selectSpritesheetImages" width="700" style="margin-left: 150px" >

-7. **Insert within the square brackets the landscape sprites, separated by ','.**
+7. **Insert within the square brackets the landscape sprite's objects, separated by ','.
+Filename field has the sprite name, scale has the value to apply on the current sprite by the Arcade Widget and positionsX is an array with its horizontal positions.
+Usually values range between -1 and 1, however depending on the field of view it may be possible to see sprites placed between -3 and 3.
+Negative values represent left side placements and positive values represent right side placements.**

 <img src="/Users/zecarlos/Desktop/pvsio-web/src/client/app/widgets/car/documentation/tutorials_jsdoc/img/selectLandscapeObjects.png" alt="selectLandscapeObjects" width="700" style="margin-left: 150px" >

-8. **Insert within the square brackets the track sprites (obstacles), separated by ','.**
+8. **Insert within the square brackets the track sprite's obstacles, separated by ','.
+Filename field has the sprite name, scale has the value to apply on the current sprite by the Arcade Widget and positionsX is an array with its horizontal positions.
+Usually values range between -1 and 1, however depending on the field of view it may be possible to see sprites placed between -3 and 3.
+Negative values represent left side placements and positive values represent right side placements.**

 <img src="/Users/zecarlos/Desktop/pvsio-web/src/client/app/widgets/car/documentation/tutorials_jsdoc/img/selectTrackObstacles.png" alt="selectTrackObstacles" width="700" style="margin-left: 150px" >